 Zora Savage, RYT200 – Zora learned her first Sun Salutation in her teens in the Czech Republic where she spent the first 30 years of her life.
 As a life time fitness fanatic, runner and swimmer she rediscovered yoga to offset her high impact routine.
 Zora’s dedication to yoga continued to grow and by 2007 it became her dominant physical practice.
 In 2009, she decided to study yoga more in depth and signed up for teacher training at Yoga Garden with Dharma Richards.
 After discovering amazing effects of yoga on her own body she wishes to share the healing and therapeutic powers with others.

-Dr. Heather d’Ambrosi Cassese, RYT200 – Heather began teaching group fitness in 1998 at East Carolina University while studying for her Bachelor’s in Exercise Physiology.
+Dr. Heather Cassese, RYT200 –Dr. Heather began teaching group fitness in 1998 at East Carolina University while studying for her Bachelor’s in Exercise Physiology.
 During that time she began to attend hatha yoga classes as a means to stay connected to her gymnastics background.
 After graduation she moved to Portland, OR where she continued her studies at Western States Chiropractic College and received her Doctorate in Chiropractic in 2005.
 During her time in Portland her love for yoga expanded exponentially as she began to practice Bikram, vinyasa, and Ashtanga forms.
 She attended her first yoga certification in 2002 and began teaching hatha yoga and BodyFlow© at the local gym where she taught aqua and group fitness classes.
-Throughout the years she began to gravitate more toward vinyasa as constant for her own home practice.
-Self-study and attending classes allowed her to deepen her knowledge and passion for more.
+Throughout the years she gravitated to vinyasa as a constant for her own home practice.
+Self-study and attending classes allowed her to deepen her knowledge and passion for more yoga.
 She has always seen the connection of yoga and chiropractic in overall health and healing, and delivers that in her whole body approach to class and treatments.
 In 2010 she committed to a deeper level of understanding as she gained her RYT-200 at the Yoga Garden.
-Dr. Heather loves to challenge her students with powerful vinyasa flows, good humor, and how to break down difficult poses into the attainable.
-She also teaches gentle yoga, Pilates, and Yin Yoga.
+Dr. Heather loves to challenge her students with powerful vinyasa flows, good humor, and how to break down difficult poses into the attainable for all levels.
+She is also trained to teach gentle yoga, Pilates, and Yin Yoga.
 With a smile and a laugh, her positive energy can inspire and change those she contacts.

-Dr. Heather lives near Jordan Lake with her husband, Jim, and her 2 labs, Reece and Bailey.
-In addition to yoga and chiropractic, she enjoys traveling, snow skiing, scuba diving, painting, gardening, and napping!
+Dr. Heather currently owns and practices chiropractic at Back to Basics Chiropractic here in Apex.
+She lives near Jordan Lake with her husband, Jim, her daughter, Elizabella, and her 2 labs, Reece and Bailey.
+In addition to yoga and chiropractic, she enjoys traveling, snow skiing, scuba diving, painting, gardening, and playing darts for the Raleigh Dart League.

 Heather Dunn, RYT - Heather, a 230 hr Certified Yoga Teacher, has been practicing yoga for over ten years.
 Having taught herself through books, she believes that you are your own best teacher.
 She hopes to lead others to listen to their intuition or inner voice and re-discover the truth that has and always will be inside.
 She loves to create fresh and creative sequences and always incorporates music into the class theme.
 Inspired by many different teachers and styles over the years, she has an eclectic style, paying attention to details of alignment and most importantly, the breath!
 Keeping her classes lighthearted and playful, but also challenging, she hopes to keep you smiling.
 Heather has taken the level 1 YogaFit certification and completed a 230 hr Total Yoga Immersion with Stephanie Keach in 2011.
 She continues to study and discover at home and with many different teachers around the Triangle.